Cghlewis/crystal_site/content/blog/joins/index.markdown

 ```

+## Checks

+No matter what type of join you use, make sure to **always** review your data after combining it to check that you have the expected number of cases.
+It's very easy to make a mistake in your joining process and end up with duplicate rows you didn't expect or accidentally dropping rows you meant to keep.
+So always check your row count after combining data to ensure that no mistakes were made in the process.

 ## Additional resources

 This blog post is just a primer to get you started thinking about joins.
 There are many more types of joins, as well as many more combinations of joins that can be used!
 In the end, it all depends on what is useful for your project and your purposes (read [here](https://datamgmtinedresearch.com/structure#structure-datastructure) for more information).
 Also, just because you can join data, doesn't mean you need to rush into it.
 The flat file format datasets often used in research (e.g., CSV files) can be easily stored separately until it becomes necessary for you to join them.
 I usually think this is the best method because it allows you to more easily update individual files as needed, and it prevents you from potentially joining in a way that is ultimately not necessary or not aligned with what is needed (more information can be found [here](https://datamgmtinedresearch.com/style#style-time)).